nicklafferty/craftycody/content/life/park-city-ut.md

 I recommend these because I didn't wear mine and jammed/sprained my arm.
 So, lesson learned.

+### Snow boots

+You need a pair of cold-weather boots for walking around.
+I didn't have any and didn't know what to expect so I wore normal boots.
+I will be buying boots for next time.
+I've been eyeballing the [UGG Adirondack](https://www.ugg.com/women-cold-weather-boots/adirondack-iii-boot/1095141.html).

 ### Rental equipment

 We rented the rest of our gear: snowboards, boots, and helmets.
 I cannot stress enough how important the helmet is.
 As I said, I fell a bunch, but I only landed on my head once and my helmet saved me from having a really bad day.